mariusz-schimke/GiGraph/README.md

     new DotSubgraphEndpoint("Baz", "Qux"),
     edge =>
     {
-        // set attributes (they affect all edges rendered based on this definition) edge.Attributes.Color = Color.Red;
+        // attributes specified here affect all edges drawn based on this entry edge.Color = Color.Red;
     });

 // the code above is equivalent to